jimboca/ISYHelper/README.md

 Look into the TiVo interface options for changing channels directly instead of thru the Harmony.

-* Spoken for Scenes

-Plan to add support for a spoken property on scenes.
-Currenty if the spoken property is set on the controller of a scene, then the it will use scene on/off when the device is set off or full on.

 * Spoken for Variables

 Plan to add support for a naming convention of variables to specify their spoken name.

 # Isssues